 We always measure things that we are focused on or we are concerned about.
 An athlete would measure how fast he is going.
 A health conscious person will regularly measure important health check parameters like blood pressure, sugar level, body weight, etc. Similarly, recruitment analytics is a way to measure how efficient and effective recruitment processes are.

 Why Recruitment Analytics Is Important?

 Recruitment analytics comprises of various metrics.
 These metrics gives us proofs or it unveils different stories like are we hiring better than last year?
 Are we paying at par to our employees?
 Is investing into recruitment technology such as AI in recruitment giving us edge over others?
 What are the kind of candidates our company is attracting?
 Do we need to change our recruitment marketing strategies to attract better talent?
 And the list goes on.

 Answers to all such question help organizations plan better for their growth.
-Companies get to know what kind of resources are available out their.
+Companies get to know what kind of resources are available out there.
 Therefore, it also helps companies in budgeting their spend.

 While the advantages of recruitment analytics are numerous, let’s take a quick look at some of the important metrics.